hugerte/hugerte-docs/integrations/angular.md

 - `plugins`: An array or a string listing the plugins to be used by the editor.
 This will be added as the `plugins` option of object passed to the `hugerte.init()` method.
 - `toolbar`: An array or a string defining the items to be included in the editor's toolbar.
 This will be added as the `toolbar` option of object passed to the `hugerte.init()` method.
 - `modelEvents`: An array or a *space*-separated string specifying the events that should trigger an emit of the `NgModelChange`.
 Default is `change input undo redo`.
 - `allowedEvents`: An array or a *comma*-separated string specifying the events that should be allowed to trigger from the editor to the `hugerte-angular` component.
-By default, all events [defined in this array](https://github.com/hugerte/framework-integration-shared/blob/265d022c7e35159aed84239a8353ac92ada50aa7/src/Utils.ts#L12) plus `onInitNgModel` and `onPreInit` will be allowed to trigger.
+By default, all events [defined in this array](https://github.com/hugerte/framework-integration-shared/blob/265d022c7e35159aed84239a8353ac92ada50aa7/src/Utils.ts#L12), mapped to be `on`-prefixed, plus `onInitNgModel` and `onPreInit` will be allowed to trigger.
 - `ignoreEvents`: An array or a *comma*-separated string specifying the events that should not be allowed to trigger from the editor to the `hugerte-angular` component, no matter if `allowedEvents` is set or not.

 ## Self-hosting HugeRTE